Crib Garden and its Wildlife

 planted a herb border and nectar borders, created two very large

-wildlife friendly herbaceous borders with a variety of nectar plants
+wildlife friendly traditional herbaceous borders with a variety of nectar plants

 and grasses, established over 40 fruit trees, created a bog garden